logantheproblemsolver/personal_nerd_library/README.md

 * I would absolutely love to figure out how to get comic book valuations
 * Add testing, and add it to a github actions

+## To Do List for new features (so I don't forget)

+* Add a way to get comics by filters
+  * Search for comic books by name
+  * Search for comic books by character
+  * Search for comic books by story arc
+* Create a function that uploads the story arc and what comic book it's tied to
+* Create a function that uploads the character and what comic book it's tied to
+* Add testing to be able to test it all
+* Figure out Row Level Security and how to add it to my applicaiton to make sure my database stays secure
+* Add true logging with npm package called winston